Regaining Your Teen Banner

 “Let’s Solve it!”

-Let us remember that the problems that need to be solved are at two levels: the root and unseen problems (let’s assume these root problems are largely the parents’ problems) and the visible problems are a result of the children’s bad reaction to the parent.
-We usually focus on the problems of the other person.
-It is always easier to point the finger at someone else rather than accept the responsibility for our own part (cf. Genesis 3:12).
+Let us remember that the problems to be solved are at two levels: the root, unseen problems (let’s assume these are largely the parents’ problems), and the visible problems that result from the children’s negative reactions to the parents.
+We usually focus on the other person's problems.
+It is always easier to point the finger at someone else than to accept responsibility for our own part (cf. Genesis 3:12).
 We want our children to obey.
 We want our children to be good and thoughtful.
 But all the attempts for quick solutions will fail because the more foundational problems have not been solved.
-It is best to see how the visible problems are related to the invisible ones so that we can work on both at the same time.
+It is best to see how the visible problems relate to the invisible ones so we can work on both at the same time.
 It is incredibly easy to slide back into our own prideful ways.
-We have looked at these two causes of teenage rebellion in the former lesson, but let us review it in different words in a larger context.
+We have looked at these two causes of teenage rebellion in the former lesson, but let us review them in different words in a larger context.
 The two problems are stated as such:

 #1) Walls of resentment exist between people.